Tag Archive | using Christmas lights to keep plants warm

 Drimiopsis maculata is one of the leopard lilies native to Africa.
 This species (photo, above) and 2 other leopard lilies that I grow (Ledebouria socialis and Drimiopsis kirkii) are perennials where winters don’t approach the freezing point.
 The specific epithet, maculata, refers to the deep green, sometimes purplish, spots on new spring growth.
 Foliage grows from bulbs on or just below the soil surface.
 These 3 species are classified in the Asparagaceae family.

 They prefer average to cool temperatures indoors from fall to spring, and often shed some of the previous year’s foliage.
 Leopard lilies tolerate temperatures down into the 40’s F, so they’re spending the winter on the enclosed porch with only the sun, an additional plastic bubble, and miniature incandescent Christmas lights for warmth.
-Although it might drop below 20° outside the porch, nighttime temperatures won’t get below 45° under the bubble.
+Although it might drop into the teens outside the porch, nighttime temperatures won’t get below 45° under the bubble.

-I simply don’t have enough direct sunlight inside (or a greenhouse) for hundreds of small plants.
-Anticipating that Arctic Blast (down to 0°) on December 24, 2022, I moved all the tender plants indoors the night before.
+I simply don’t have enough direct sunlight inside for hundreds of small plants.
+Anticipating that Arctic Blast (down to 4°F) on December 24, 2022, I moved all the tender plants indoors the night before.
 Good thing, because the power went out for a few hours at the coldest time of day, around dawn.
 No power, no lights, no plants!
-It’s only when outdoor temperatures drop below the low teens that I move the tropicals indoors.
+It’s only when outdoor temperatures drop below 12° that I move the tropicals indoors.

 This clump and a few others stayed in 4½” pots for over a decade, since I last potted them up in Maryland.
 (I moved to North Carolina in 2013 and to this house in 2021.)
 They grew in only an inch of soil before I divided them in late summer, 2022.
 Because most of the organic matter had decomposed over that period of time, the level of the soil surface dropped a few inches lower in the pot.

 In late winter or spring, the bulbs sprout shortly after repotting (photo, below).
+Drimiopsis maculata starts fresh every year after removing all old foliage and dividing the plant in late winter.
 Normally, I repot plants in spring to mid-summer, but this species is amenable to transplanting at other times, given good growing conditions.
+Don’t overpot or keep it too moist, though, or it will rot.

 resilience of plants, drimiopsis after dividing